On the notion of pseudocategory internal to a category with a 2-cell structure: Introduction

-All these considerations are to be developed in some future work.
-This paper is the starting point for a systematic study of internal categorical structures in a category with a given 2-cell structure, and also to investigate how these categorical structures are changed when the given 2-cell structure over the (fixed) base category also changes.
-For example, a pseudo category, in a category with the discrete 2-cell structure is an internal category, while if the 2-cell structure is the codiscrete one, it becomes simply a precategory.
+All the notions defined in \cite{Ch1}: pseudofunctor, natural and pseudo-natural transformation and modification, can be extended in this way.
+However, these considerations are to be developed in a future work.
+This paper is the starting point for a systematic study of internal categorical structures in a category with a given 2-cell structure, and also to investigate how these categorical structures are changed when the given 2-cell structure over the (fixed) base category varies.
+For example, a pseudocategory, in a category with the discrete 2-cell structure, is an internal category, while if the 2-cell structure is the codiscrete one, then it is just a precategory.